SiegeToaster/Sauron/README.md

 Requires a mySQL server
 use the following commands to setup the proper database, tables, and columns:
 ```
-CREATE DATABASE IF NOT EXISTS sauron_scores;
+CREATE DATABASE IF NOT EXISTS sauronScores;
 USE sauron_scores;
 CREATE TABLE scores (userID BIGINT, totalScore BIGINT, amountOfRatings BIGINT, highestRating TINYINT, averageRating TINYINT);
 ```